Heiko Westermann

-Heiko Westermann (born 14 August 1983) is a German former professional footballer who played as a central defender.
+Heiko Westermann (born 14 August 1983) is a German football coach and former player who is the assistant coach of La Liga club Barcelona.

+During an 18-year professional career, Westermann played in the Bundesliga for Arminia Bielefeld, Schalke and Hamburg before going abroad to play for clubs in Spain, the Netherlands and Austria.
+He also represented the Germany national football team at UEFA Euro 2008.

 Club career

 Greuther Fürth

 Westermann began his professional career with 2.
 Bundesliga club Greuther Fürth.
 He joined the senior squad in July 2002 but did not make his first appearance until 26 January 2003 in a 1–0 win over MSV Duisburg.
 He played a total of 83 league games in his three seasons with the club, scoring two goals.

 Arminia Bielefeld

 Following the 2004–05 season, Westermann signed for recently promoted Bundesliga club Arminia Bielefeld.
 In his first season, he played in every single game for Bielefeld, including 34 league and five DFB-Pokal matches.
 The following season Westermann remained an integral part of the team, missing only one match.

 Schalke 04

 Westermann moved to Schalke 04 in 2007 for a fee of €2.8 million.
 He played his first game for Schalke on 24 July in a Ligapokal fixture against 1.
 FC Nürnberg.
 Schalke won 4–2 with Westermann contributing one goal.
 Missing Schalke's first two league games through injury, Westermann made his Bundesliga debut for the club on 26 August 2007.
 He was substituted on in the 79th minute for Rafinha in a third round match against VfL Wolfsburg.
 For the remainder of the season, Westermann started all 31 of Schalke's Bundesliga matches.
 He was also instrumental in Schalke's Champions League campaign, being the only outfield player for the club to play every single minute.

 With new coach Fred Rutten taking charge of Schalke for the 2008–09 season, combined with his keen eye for goal, Westermann has often been positioned in midfield.
 The current season has been Westermann's highest scoring yet.
 He scored both goals in a 2–0 DFB-Pokal win over Hannover 96.
 He also scored a goal in three consecutive Bundesliga matches including the equalizing goal in a 1–1 draw against Werder Bremen and a game-winning goal against VfL Bochum.